-The main differences between the Cross Country and Polestar Engineered trims come from the two powertrains and various mechanical features.
-The Polestar Engineered uses a hybrid powertrain with a 2.0-liter, 4-cylinder, turbocharged and supercharged direct-injection engine.
-This is paired with an 87 hp electric motor for a combined output of 415 hp and 472 pound-feet of torque.
-Acceleration in this version of the V60 is brisk.
+The two powertrains and various mechanical characteristics are the primary dissimilarities between the Cross Country and Polestar Engineered trims.
+Polestar Engineered uses a hybrid powertrain with a 2.0-liter, 4-cylinder, turbocharged, and supercharged direct-injection engine.
+It is paired with an 87-hp electric motor for 415 hp and 472 pound-feet of torque.
+So, acceleration in this model of the V60 is rapid.

 The hybrid powertrain of the Polestar Engineered has a fuel-economy rating of 69 MPGe (miles per gallon plus electric).
 This trim has a range of 22 miles on electric-only power.
 Both models of the V60 have an 8-speed automatic transmission that can be manually shifted if the driver so wishes.
 The two trims come with a four-wheel independent suspension with stabilizer bars up front and in back.

-On the outside, the Cross Country has 18-inch, painted alloy wheels.
-The Polestar Engineered gets a larger set of 19-inch, painted alloy wheels.
-Both are covered with a set of performance tires.
-Both models of the V60 get adaptive LED headlights, LED taillights and cornering lights.
-The outside mirrors offer a heating element for quick and east defrosting in the winter.
+The wheels add style to the overall look of the SUV.
+For this reason, the Cross Country has 18-inch, painted alloy wheels.
+When compared, the Polestar Engineered has a big set of 19-inch, painted alloy wheels.
+Both are shielded with a set of performance tires.
+Both models of the V60 get adaptive LED headlights, taillights, and cornering lights.
+The exterior mirrors propose a heating feature for quick and easy defrosting in the winter.

-On the inside, both trim levels have Volvo's Sensus Infotainment System with a 9-inch touchscreen display.
-The display features HD, full-color graphics.
-Bluetooth is built in for easy music streaming from smartphones and other devices.
-Smartphones can also be connected and charged through the multiple USB ports.
+On the inside, both trim levels have Volvo's Sensus Infotainment System with nine-inch touchscreen display.
+The display features have HD, full-color graphics.
+Bluetooth is in for easy music streaming from smartphones and other devices.
+Smartphones can also be connected and charged through multiple USB ports.
 Google Assistant and Voice Recognition Technology are also built into the system for convenience and ease of use.

-Music lovers will especially enjoy the audio side of the infotainment system.
-There's an AM/FM stereo with an incredible 1,400 watts of power.
-There are 15 speakers including one subwoofer for deep, rich bass sounds.
-These are all premium speakers by Bowers & Wilkins.
+Music buffs will especially relish the audio flank of the infotainment system.
+Equipped with a captivating 1,400 watts AM/FM stereo.
+The 15 premium speakers by Bowers & Wilkins- contain one subwoofer for deep and rich bass effects.
 In addition to the USB ports, the stereo has an auxiliary input jack to connect various music players and other devices.

 New buyers will get three free months of satellite-radio services provided by Volvo.
 This also includes real-time traffic reports and updates.
 Many of the audio controls are mounted on the steering wheel for convenience, in addition to being accessible through the infotainment system's large touchscreen.
 Both models have the same instrument and gauge cluster.
 There are some interesting things here such as a compass, a tachometer and an exterior-temperature display.

-Power windows and door locks come automatically on both models of the V60.
-The windows have a one-touch up and down feature.
-The V60 also offers convenient no-touch entry.
-The four-zone climate-control system will keep everyone comfortable in all weather.
-The air-filtration system will make sure that everyone gets clean, healthy air to breath.
+Both models of the V60 are equipped with power windows and door locks.
+The windows have a touch feature.
+The V60 also possesses convenient no-touch entry.
+The four-zone climate-control system proves comfortable in all weather.
+The air-filtration system will ensure everyone gets clean, healthy air to breathe.

 There are dual, illuminated vanity mirrors for both visors in every model of the V60.
 Both models get plenty of cup holders, pockets behind the front seats and other small-item storage spaces throughout the cabin and rear-seat area.
 A leatherette, heated steering wheel is also optional for the Cross Country and for the Polestar Engineered.
 Keyless entry, a keyless ignition and adaptive cruise control are all standard features.

-The tilting and telescoping steering column allows the driver to adjust the steering wheel to their liking.
-The Universal Remote Transmitter allows them to access home security systems and garage-door openers.
-Load bars, a stainless-steel bumper cover and a hands-free tailgate are all optional equipment.
+The tilting and telescoping column allow the drivers to adjust the steering wheel.
+The Universal Remote Transmitter permit them to access home security systems along with garage door openers.
+Load bars, a stainless-steel bumper cover, and a hands-free tailgate are all optional features.

 Safety features and driver-assist technology are perhaps the most important features to consider when looking to buy a new vehicle.
 Fortunately, Volvo has everyone covered here with plenty of such features for both the Cross Country and Polestar Engineered models of the V60.
 There are front and side airbags for the driver and front passenger.
 There are also side curtain airbags for the front and rear passengers.
 The Passenger Airbag Occupant Sensing Deactivation system automatically disables the airbags that aren't needed.

-There are two headrests up front and three in the rear for neck comfort and stability.
-The V60 has ABS brakes to prevent brake lockups.
-Traction Control and Stability Control make the vehicle safer in a variety of different driving conditions.
+Daytime running lamps make the V60 more visible to oncoming traffic.
+There are two headrests up front and three in the rear for neck comfort.
+The V60 has ABS brakes to control brake lockups.
+Traction Control and Stability Control make the vehicle secure in multiple driving circumstances.
 Every model gets child safety seat anchors.
-Daytime running lamps make the V60 more visible to oncoming traffic.

 The V60 features both Lane-Departure and Blind-Spot Warnings as part of its Accident Avoidance System.
 The V60 also has Pre-Collision and Post-Collision Safety Systems.
 Emergency Braking Assist kicks in automatically when some extra stopping power is needed during emergency maneuvers.
 Dusk Sensing Headlamps turn on automatically when needed to ensure the driver always has a good view of the road ahead.